Rolling Sands

 Description

-The grassland state is supported by empirical data and is defined by two native plant communities that are a result of periodic fire, drought, herbivore, and ungulate grazers.
+The Grassland State is supported by empirical data and is defined by two native plant communities that are a result of periodic fire, drought, herbivore, and ungulate grazers.
 These events are part of the natural disturbance regime and climatic process that contribute to the development of the site.
-The reference plant community consists of tall, mid, short, warm and cool season grasses, forbs and shrubs.
-This plant community is dominated (65% composition by weight) by tall and mid, warm season grasses.
-Plant community 1.2 is dominated by blue grama, sand sagebrush, and little bluestem and is vulnerable to exceeding the resilience limits of the Grassland State and transitioning to State 2.
+The Reference Plant Community (1.1) consists of tall, mid, short, warm and cool-season grasses, forbs and shrubs.
+This plant community is dominated by tall and mid, warm-season grasses (65 percent composition by weight).
+The Midgrass-shortgrass, Increased Sand Sagebrush Plant Community (1.2) is dominated by blue grama, sand sagebrush, and little bluestem and is vulnerable to exceeding the resilience limits of the Grassland State and transitioning to the Shrub State .

 A loss of plant cover and an increase in bare ground creates the probability of wind erosion.
-Drought-induced wind scouring coupled with disturbance (fire, continuous grazing, rodents, vehicle traffic) can lead to blow outs and possibly an active dune.
-Extreme care and management should be taken when managing these areas.
-Ongoing field investigations and evaluations are necessary to assess the ecological communities in regards to resilience and changes in vegetation, soil, and hydrology of the site.
+Drought-induced wind scouring coupled with disturbance (fire, continuous grazing, rodents, or vehicle traffic) can lead to blowouts and possibly an active dune.
+Extreme care should be taken when managing these areas.
+Ongoing field investigations and evaluations are necessary to assess the ecological communities in regard to resilience and changes in vegetation, soil, and hydrology of the site.

 Submodel